-Revision rhinoplasty is a procedure performed for patients who are unhappy with the results of their primary rhinoplasty.
-It can be used to correct a wide variety of aesthetic issues, along with functional problems such as obstructed breathing.
+Revision rhinoplasty is a procedure performed for patients who are unhappy with the results of their primary nose job.
+It can be done to correct a wide variety of aesthetic issues, along with functional problems such as obstructed breathing.